 In his early years, he was educated by his governess, Catherine Peebles; but at the age of 8 went to Hill House School in West London, and later Gordonstoun boarding school in Scotland.
 Prince Charles later reported hating school; he said he was frequently bullied and felt miserable.
 He reportedly gave it the name “Colditz in kilts”

-After Gordonstoun, Prince Charles went to Trinity College, Cambridge, where he received a lower second class degree for Anthropology and archaeology.
+After Gordonstoun, Prince Charles went to Trinity College, Cambridge, where he received a lower second class degree in Anthropology and archaeology.
 He was the first member of the Royal Family to receive a degree.
 He also spent time at the University of Wales, where he began to learn Welsh – the first English Prince of Wales to try.
-He later served in the Royal navy.
+He later served in the Royal Navy.

 On 1 July 1969, when he was 20 years old, Charles was formally credited with the title Prince of Wales, at Caernarfon Castle, North Wales.

-In his 20s, there was considerable interest in the love life and romances of Prince Charles; he seemed to enjoy the batchelor lifestyle and was frequently seen at parties.
-During this time he had a string of girlfriends (who were often considered unsuitable), and never looked like settling down.
+In his 20s, there was considerable interest in the love life and romances of Prince Charles; he seemed to enjoy the bachelor lifestyle and was frequently seen at parties.
+During this time he had a string of girlfriends (who were often considered unsuitable) and never looked like settling down.

 This made Lady Diana a global icon and source of intense media interest.
-Every move and action she undertook received widespread coverage and a following paparazzi.
+Every move and action she undertook received widespread coverage and the following paparazzi.
 Over the next 15 years, Charles would be increasingly overshadowed by his more glamorous wife.
 From the early part of their marriage, difficulties arose.
 To Diana, it was quite a shock to be brought into the Royal Family.
-She often felt isolated, and fell out with many of the staff and members in the Royal Family.
-Prince Charles perhaps hoped he would grow to love Diana more, but in practise he grew more distant.
+She often felt isolated and fell out with many of the staff and members of the Royal Family.
+Prince Charles perhaps hoped he would grow to love Diana more, but in practice, he grew more distant.
 He continued his adulterous affair with Camilla Parker-Bowles and even had her hosting evenings at Highgrove.

 The marriage produced two sons Prince William and Prince Harry – which give the couple something to share, but it was not enough to prevent the marriage falling apart, and the two increasingly lived apart.
 Charles in Highgrove, and Diana in Kensington Palace.

-By 1992, the marriage was effectively over, and in the media, increasingly acrimonius allegations were aired about whose fault it was.
+By 1992, the marriage was effectively over, and in the media, increasingly acrimonious allegations were aired about whose fault it was.